nelma-7/globex/README.md

 This repository is the official implementation of GLOBEX, from Global-Local Decomposition of Contextual Representations in Meta-Reinforcement Learning, by Nelson Ma, Junyu Xuan, Jie Lu and Guangquan Zhang, submitted to NeurIPS 2023.

 ## Requirements
 The codebase has been tested on Ubuntu 20.04.
-Note that the MuJoCo libraries used are generally incompatible with Windows, so using a Linux or Mac OS is strongly recommended.
+Note that the MuJoCo libraries used are generally incompatible with Windows, so using a Linux or Mac OS (or WSL) is strongly recommended.

 To install requirements:
 ```setup